 - Basic armrests; mesh seat loses tension after a couple of years of full-time use.

 Budget mesh is a minefield of no-name trampolines; the Hyken is the safe path through it.
-It’s breathable, decently supportive, and cheap enough to replace twice before you’ve spent Series 2 money — though after a year in one, most owners start browsing the upgrades in our best ergonomic office chair guide.
+It’s breathable, decently supportive, and cheap enough to replace twice before you’ve spent Series 2 money — though after a year in one, most owners start browsing the upgrades in our best ergonomic office chair guide, or the slightly higher-spec mesh options in our best office chair under $300 guide.

 Mesh buying guide: how to avoid the trampolines